ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/space_vector_limitation/space_vector_limitation.rst

 However, in a realistic operation scenario, the voltages of the :math:`xy`-subspace is considerably lower.
 Therefore, both subspace have a different max voltage limit.
 Subsequently, the :math:`xy`-subspace is limited to the above condition.
-Herein the y-axis is prioritized over the x-axis and a saftey margin of 5% implemented.
+Herein the :math:`y`-axis is prioritized over the :math:`x`-axis and a saftey margin of 5% is implemented.

 .. tikz:: space vector limitation flow chart for xy-axis
   :align: center